 1.2.3.7.
 Place a container for holding dry ice around the bottom of the filter housing.

 1.2.3.8.
-Connect the filter outlet to the dry-test meter and other gas analysis instruments (here non-dispersive infra-red analyzers for CO, CO, and CH4, detector for hydrogen, and micro-gas chromatography (micro-GC) for CO, CO2, nitrogen, hydrogen, and C1-C4 hydrocarbons) and then to vent.
+Connect the filter outlet to the dry-test meter and other gas analysis instruments ( e.g. non-dispersive infra-red analyzers for CO, CO2, and CH4, thermal conductivity detector for hydrogen, and micro-gas chromatography (micro-GC) for CO, CO2, nitrogen, hydrogen, and C1-C4 hydrocarbons) and then to vent.

 Note: Schematic of the pyrolysis reactor system is shown in Figure 1.
 Pictures of the biomass feeder, pyrolyzer, cyclone, hot-vapor filter, and the condensers of the pyrolysis reactor system are shown in Figure S1 to S4 in the supplemental file.